rameshy777/fabzero/mdfiles/Project-Demo.md

 ###Procedure/Description:

 iBELL  is an Intelligent BELL.
-It is a normal electroic BELL programed to behave intelligent role.
+It is a normal electronic BELL programed to behave intelligent role.
 Whenever anybody misuses or  tries to fool, it goes to "freezing mode"  and gets  activated after specified time. ie, If you press the buzzer and hold for more time,  immediately without causing nuisance to the owner.
 It automatically goes  to "Freeze Mode".